 I work in clay, cast paper, forton and coldcast bronze, often adding color with oxides, underglazes, glazes and oils.
 There are many exciting sculptural processes and I continue to explore the field.
 My figures and portraits range from sketches to life-size figures and I sculpt in relief as well as in the round.

 As a working sculptor for over thirty years, I have shown in several California galleries and exhibitions.
 My pieces are in collections in the United States, South America and Europe.
-Currently I am an instructor at City College of San Francisco's Fort Mason Campus, teaching life sculpture in the Older Adults Department and conducting raku workshops in the Continuing Education Department.
+I have been an instructor at City College of San Francisco's Fort Mason Campus, teaching life sculpture in the Older Adults Department and conducting raku workshops in the Continuing Education Department for many years.
+With the Fort Mason Campus's unfortunate closing and with face to face studio work on hold do to the pandemic, my teaching is suspended for the time being.

 You can contact me about my work at firstname.lastname@example.org